btoll/benjamintoll.com/content/post/rsa.md

 +++

 The [RSA] cryptosystem, named after Ron Rivest, Adi Shamir, and Leonard Adleman, the MIT professors that first publicly described it in 1978, is the most copied software in history.
 It is an asymmetric encryption system, meaning that there are "public" and "private" keys which act as inverse operations and are mathematically related.
-Because RSA and other asymmetric cryptographic algorithms are slow, they are generally used to encrypt a shared symmetric key during communication which is then used for all further communication.
+Because RSA and other asymmetric cryptographic algorithms are slow, they are generally used to encrypt a shared symmetric key during initial communication (the handshake) which is then used for all further communication.

 > A British mathematician named [Clifford Cocks] actually discovered this in 1973 while working for [Government Communications Headquarters (GCHQ)], although this was not known until 1997 when the information was declassified.